smart-on-fhir/smart-scheduling-links/specification.md

 The goal of Slot Search APIs is to ensure that a high-volume Appointment Search Client can keep up to date with slots and availability.
 To this end, servers should be optimized to support the following client behaviors:

-1. Client retrieves an updated list of `Schedule`, `Slot`, `HealthcareService`, and `Location`, and `Slot` data on a ~daily basis.
+1. Client retrieves an updated list of `Schedule`, `HealthcareService`, and `Location`, and `Slot` data on a ~daily basis.
 This allows the client to assemble a database of slow-changing details (e.g., clinical services and locations), optimized for client-local database queries.

-2. Client stays updated on free `Slot` availability throughout the day by polling for an updated list of `Slot`s every ~5 minutes (optionally including a `?_since={}`  parameter, which servers are free to ignore).
+2. Client stays updated on free `Slot` availability throughout the day by checking for updated `Slot`s every ~5 minutes (optionally including a `?_since={}`  parameter, which servers are free to ignore).

 The client requests data calling [`GET /$bulk-publish`, which returns a FHIR Bulk Data Manifest](http://build.fhir.org/ig/HL7/bulk-data/branches/bulk-publish/bulk-publish.html) with links to NDJSON files.